Part of sentences & Five Basic Sentence Patterns.

 3. Object complement.

 An object complement follows a direct object.
-It may be a word or phrase that gives additional information about direct object.
-In a sense, it explain what the direct object has become.
+It may be a word or phrase that gives additional information about a direct object.
+In a sense, it explains what the direct object has become.
 It can be a noun, pronoun, or adjective.